Autodesk-Forge/forge-viewmodels-netcore-aws/README.md

 3. **.NET Framework** basic knowledge with C#
 4. **JavaScript** basic knowledge with **jQuery**

 For using this sample, you need an Autodesk developer credentials.
-Visit the [Forge Developer Portal](https://developer.autodesk.com), sign up for an account, then [create an app](https://developer.autodesk.com/myapps/create) that uses Data Management and Model Derivative APIs.
+Visit the [Forge Developer Portal](https://forge.autodesk.com), sign up for an account, then [create an app](https://forge.autodesk.com/myapps/create) that uses Data Management and Model Derivative APIs.
 For this new app, use `http://localhost:3000/api/forge/callback/oauth` as Callback URL, although is not used on 2-legged flow.
 Finally take note of the **Client ID** and **Client Secret**.

 ## Running locally

 Clone this project or download it (this `netcore` branch only).
 It's recommended to install [GitHub desktop](https://desktop.github.com/).
 To clone it via command line, use the following (**Terminal** on MacOSX/Linux, **Git Shell** on Windows):

-    git clone -b netcore https://github.com/Autodesk-Forge/learn.forge.viewmodels.git
+    git clone -b netcore https://github.com/Autodesk-Forge/forge-viewmodels-netcore-aws.git

 For Visual Studio, go to project properties and specify the environment variables.
 For Visual Code, create a new Debug Configuration with the environment variables:

 - `FORGE_CLIENT_ID`: your Forge Client ID
 - `FORGE_CLIENT_SECRET`: your Forge Client Secret
-- `FORGE_CALLBACK_URL`: not used on this sample

 Compile the solution, Visual Studio should download the NUGET packages ([Autodesk Forge](https://www.nuget.org/packages/Autodesk.Forge/), [RestSharp](https://www.nuget.org/packages/RestSharp) and [Newtonsoft.Json](https://www.nuget.org/packages/newtonsoft.json/))